 3. Use formal processes and language in presenting solutions to mathematical problems.

 - Formal mathematics and proof, including quantifiers, deductive reasoning, proof by induction, proof by contradiction.

-.
-Linear Algebra of vectors and matrices, including topics such as vector spaces, bases, linear transformations, eigenvectors and diagonalisation.
+- Linear Algebra of vectors and matrices, including vector spaces, bases, linear transformations, eigenvectors and diagonalisation.

-.
-Introductory analysis, including topic such as sequences, series, convergence and continuity.
+- Introductory analysis, including sequences, series, convergence and continuity and metric spaces.

 Students must have successfully completed MATH1120 or MATH1220 before they can enrol in this course.

 Formal Examination: Formal Examination